george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ### Higher-Order Functions

-Functions that take or return other functions.
+These functions accept or return other functions, facilitating abstraction and composition in programming.

 ```javascript
 function applyOperation(a, b, operation) {